1.2 Navigating the filesystem

 mkdir new

-You can change directory by running cd
+You can change directory by running cd and specifying the directory

 you want to change to.
 For example, to change to the directory you’ve just